shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

      . action -> model -> model /\ List action
 ```

 If you are still thinking about Elm, you may recall that `Cmd.batch` thing, which represents effects that are evaluated from `update` function where every effect is bound to the specific action.
-Let's also join this concept with the specification of effects we did previously:
+Let’s also join this concept with the specification of effects we did previously:

 ```haskell
 finiteStateMachine